alexandrascript/aw-bingo-plugin/README.md

 1. Create a post and add the two shortcodes `[bingocard]` `[bingo_gallery]`
    + If using the Gutenberg editor, you must use a **Shortcode** block for each shortcode.
    + If using the Classic editor, add the two shortcodes with a line break in between them.
-1. Upload at least 24 bingo card images for Bingo directly to your post.
+1. Upload at least 24 bingo tiles directly to your post.
 Images should be square.
    + If using the Gutenberg editor, add an image block and click the **Media Library** button.
    + If using the Classic editor, click the **Add Media** button above the WYSIWYG.
    + DO NOT upload the featured image, free space image, or winner images directly to the post.
 Any photo uploaded to the post will be in rotation on the bingo card.